 Data collection, aggregation, and analysis capabilities are used by Security Analytics to perform critical security tasks such as detecting, analyzing, and mitigating cyber threats proactively.

 The objective of cybersecurity analytics solutions such as threat detection and security monitoring is to discover and examine security breaches or possible dangers such as external malware, targeted assaults, and malicious insiders.

 With the capacity to detect these dangers at an early stage, security experts have a chance to prevent them from reaching network infrastructure, stealing critical data and assets, or causing damage to the company.

-Cybersecurity analytics is the use of advanced analytics to identify, monitor and protect an organization’s digital environment.
+Cybersecurity analytics is an advanced analytics to identify, monitor, and protect an organization’s digital environment.